Milchreis Will Make You Rethink When To Eat Rice Pudding!

 If you want to make Milchreis at home, you can check out our German rice pudding recipe card at the bottom of this post.

 For those interested in seeing what the recipe process photos look like, you can follow along with them as you cook.
 This way, you can see if you Milchreis looks like ours!

 Melt a little bit of butter in a medium-sized pot on the stove.

-Once melted, add the medium-grain rice and sauté it for a couple of minutes until it becomes just slightly translucent.
+Once melted, add the rice and sauté it for a couple of minutes until it becomes just slightly translucent.

 Now add the milk, sugar, vanilla extract, and pinch of salt.